d4r1091/TravelApp-Overcoat/README.md

 Last but not least, versioning is designed to replace a typical commitment by a Client.
 The latest  commits are directly on "develop" due to simulate the "impending" deadline and fast changes with the eye oriented to a "fast-prototyping" project.

-In addition, the provided JSON from #pastebin fill the response as Content-Type plain/text that could make difficult to fill the JSON in proper way in terms of parsing a plainText in NSDictionary + NSArray and doesn't work with my provided Library that handle the parsing for me.
-I moved the JSONs into a free service that's response with the standard Content-Type.

 NB: make a **pod install** on the Project's Root first and open .xcworkspace instead of .xcodeproj then.